BasileVu/AMT_project/README.md

 ## REST API

-The various routes of our API are defined on our [wiki page](https://github.com/BenjaminSchubert/AMT_project/wiki/REST-API).
+Our API is defined on our [wiki page](https://github.com/BenjaminSchubert/AMT_project/wiki/REST-API).